 Each charging unit needs to be plugged into a power outlet.
 Be sure someone hasn't unplugged the charging unit.

-Press a button
+Press the CHANNEL button

 If your cordless handset has a CHANNEL (or CHAN) button, press it once (or twice) to improve sound quality.
-(Note: The manual that came with your phone should have additional troubleshooting ideas.)

 Check the weather